Eyrbyggja saga: Synopsis

 The saga was most likely written in its entirety in the mid- or late-13th century, but historians have not yet been able to pinpoint an exact date.
 The narrative begins at the time of the Norse settlement in Iceland as early as the 9th century, but most of the events take place towards the end of the 10th century and the early 11th century.
-There is also internal evidence that the author of the saga knew of Laxdœla saga and Egils saga.
+There is also internal evidence that the author of the saga knew of Laxdæla saga and Egils saga.

 As is the case with all Icelander sagas, Eyrbyggja Saga should not be taken as a reliable historical record, but as a narrative with a basis in oral family history.
 Many of the places, events, and people are quite real, but the story includes fantastical episodes with elements of folklore, including sorcery, possessed livestock, and revenants.
 Although the goði Arnkel, who is a kind of tragic hero in the saga, is praised above any other character (að hann hefir verið allra menna best að sér um alla hluti í fornum sið og manna vitrastur, ch.
 37), the author tends to focus on Arnkel's ultimately more successful rival Snorri, who was not only an early champion of Christianity on Snæfellsnes but also an ancestor of the Sturlung family, who dominated Icelandic politics in the first half of the 13th century.